orchardbirds/skorecard-1/docs/guides/getting-started.md

 ```

 Next up, you'll want to start a webapp to make changes interactively.
-Recommended to this inside a notebooks.
+We recommended to do this inside a notebook.

 ```python
 app = ManualBucketerApp(X, features_bucket_mapping)